tagtag

 If you've been injured in an accident or on the job, the attorneys of Hach & Rose, LLP have the knowledge, skills, and experience required to hold the party responsible for your injury accountable.

-Last Updated: 02-08-2022
+Last Updated: 07-17-2023

-Knee replacement surgery typically has two main goals: to relieve the pain that patients may be feeling in the knee joint, which can in many cases be debilitating, and to restore mobility and a greater range of motion to the knee joint.
+Knee replacement surgery was first pioneered in the mid-1950s.
+It has since become a key treatment option for patients suffering from osteoarthritis, knee joint or bone trauma, and other issues relating to knee health.
+Knee replacement surgery typically has two main goals: to relieve the pain that patients may feel in the knee joint, which can, in many cases, be debilitating.
+Restore mobility and a greater range of motion to the knee joint.
 Though many of those who require knee replacement surgery are elderly, the procedure may be employed to help anyone who suffers from serious knee problems, including young children.
+The benefits of knee replacement surgery include significantly reduced pain and improved mobility.

 The Surgical Process

-The procedure for knee replacement surgery involves removing cartilage and the anterior cruciate ligament from the knee and placing metal components over the distal end of the femur and the proximal end of the tibia, with a polyethylene surface added to the tibial component so that the movement of the repaired knee does not require metal-on-metal interaction to occur.
-By replacing the joint in this way, patients can be relieved of significant pain while recovering the mobility that they may have lost because of the damage to their knees.
+The procedure for knee replacement surgery involves removing cartilage and the anterior cruciate ligament from the knee.
+Then placing metal components over the distal end of the femur and the proximal end of the tibia, with a polyethylene surface added to the tibial component so that the movement of the repaired knee does not require metal-on-metal interaction to occur.
+By replacing the joint in this way, patients can be relieved of significant pain while recovering the mobility they may have lost because of the damage to their knees.

 Rehabilitation and Life after Knee Replacement Surgery

 The risks faced by most of those who have undergone knee replacement surgery are limited: in only a small minority of cases do patients experience any serious side effects.
 Indeed, as many as 90% of patients report being completely free of pain following the procedure.
-Furthermore, the replacement’s failure rate after five years is only 2%, indicating how successful most knee replacement surgeries now are.
+Furthermore, the replacement failure rate after five years is only 2%, indicating how successful most knee replacement surgeries are.

 The costs of knee replacement surgery can, unfortunately, be incredibly expensive.
 At Hach & Rose, LLP, we understand how hard it can be for many to find ways to afford these costs.
 That’s why we work tirelessly on behalf of injury victims whose damages were caused by the recklessness or negligence of others to fight for compensation.
 Contact us today at (212) 779-0057 to learn more about how the New York personal injury attorneys of Hach & Rose, LLP may be able to help you.